adtzlr/felupe/docs/tutorial/shear.rst

    * assign a micro-sphere material formulation

-   * export and plot principal stretches
+   * export and visualize principal stretches

+   * plot force - displacement curves

 Two rubber blocks of height :math:`H` and length :math:`L`, both glued to a